AADA

 Styles II: Musical Theatre Scene Study

 This course continues to apply both spoken and sung vocal technique within the context of acting in the study of musical scenes.
 Skills like using song as action and transitioning between spoken and sung dialogue will be further explored and build upon the skills developed in Styles I: Text to song.
-This course puts acting at its top priority and teaches music as a form through which acting can be channelled.
+This course puts acting as its top priority and teaches music as a form through which acting can be channelled.

 Vocal & Physical Practicum